danchoi/ascii-flatten/README.md

 # ascii-flatten

-This simple library provides a function to flatten non-ASCII European characters into nearest US-ASCII equivalent.
+This simple library provides a function to flatten non-ASCII European characters into the nearest US-ASCII equivalent.

 Hackage package: http://hackage.haskell.org/package/ascii-flatten